Tuzla: Climate

-Tuzla has a temperate oceanic climate (Köppen climate classification Cfb) with hot summers with cool nights and cool winters with chilly nights.
+Tuzla has a temperate oceanic climate (Köppen climate classification Cfb) with warm summers which have 100.6 days annually with maximum temperature above 25 C 36.3 days above 30 C. Tuzla has cold and chilly winters, with 85.8 days having minimum temperature below 0 C, as well as 14.9 days in which the maximum temperature is also below freezing.

+There are 38.7 days per year with thunder and 2.1 days with hail, both of them being more common in spring and summer than other seasons.
+The highest recorded temperature is 40.7 C on 22 July 2007.

 Administration

 Tuzla is the seat of the Tuzla Canton, which is a canton of the Federation of Bosnia and Herzegovina, as well as of Tuzla Municipality, which is one of the 13 municipalities that together constitute the Tuzla Canton.
 Administratively, Tuzla is divided into 39 mjesne zajednice (local districts).

 Apart from Tuzla, the municipality incorporates several other adjacent settlements, including the town of Gornja Tuzla (Upper Tuzla), as well as the villages of Husino, Par Selo, Simin Han, Obodnica, Kamenjaši, Plane, Šići and others.

 The current mayor of Tuzla is Zijad Lugavić, of the Social Democratic Party (SDP BiH).
 He succeeded long-time mayor Jasmin Imamović in 2022.

 The City council of Tuzla has 30 members, of the following parties: